 As we’ve already discussed, adjusted configurations may be purchased to meet your space plan.
 If there is a specific size of cubicle, panel height or material (like glass) you would like to use in your cubicle and you do not see it offered in our cubicle section, please speak with a sales representative.
 As needs arise, we will source cubicles, and we’ve been known to modify our stock to accommodate the client’s request.
 For example, changing tall panel to short, lengthening or shortening the panel’s width, adding glass panels, or recovering panels to a new fabric.

 Cubicle installation requires an office furniture professional, we strongly encourage our clients to hire an installer and forgo any DIY cubicle installs.
 Used cubicles do not come with instructions, and typically arrive on a pallet and in speed packs where the installer will need to piece together the various components.
+Clients are responsible for rewiring powered cubicles to be compliant with their state and city codes.
 We have a network of union and non-union installers; we are happy to assist you with selecting a provider or depending on the workstations our in-house team may be able to install it for you.

 Depending on the size of your job, a cubicle installation may take a few hours or a few days and require additional vendors.
 If you are purchasing powered cubicles, you will need to hire an electrician to run the power to the cubicles to make them hot.
 If you are running data and power through the raceways, then we suggest having those providers on-site during the cube install so lines can be ran prior to base plate raceways being installed.